webyrd/linear-logic-multiset-rewriting/README.md

-# linear-logic-multiset-rewriting
+# Multiset Rewriting in miniKanren

-A sexy title for a sexy topic!
+"A sexy title for a sexy topic!" - Will Byrd.

 Code by Chris Martens, Ramana Kumar, and Will Byrd.